ZZZZZYYYYYYun/Final_Project/README.md

 Jianshan Yang，Parth Ved，Yanyu Wang，Yun Zhou

 # Monte Carlo Simulation Scenario & Purpose:
 Nowdays, investors planning to invest in properties often consider various factors before actually picking a property.
-We are considering Monte Carlo Simulation for Resturant owner and what would be the best location for them to open a new resturant.
+We are considering Monte Carlo Simulation for resturant owner and what would be the best location for them to open a new resturant.
 The main purpose of the project is to determine which location would yeild more profit and in turn is a better location.
 We also ask the owner for the resturant size preference and based on it, we would provide the result.

 In this project, we are trying to simulate the monthly profit of restaurants in different locations.
-We choose two places, one is a restaurant closer to the campus area of a University (for example Green Street, Champaign, Illinois), and another at some distance from the campus area of the city (For example, Savoy, Champaign, Illinois).
+We choose three different locations, one is a restaurant closer to the campus area of a University (for example Green Street, Champaign, Illinois), and the second one is at same area, but get larger size than first one.
+The last location has a little distance from the campus area of the city (For example, Savoy, Illinois).
 For the restaurant in the campus area, there may be a lot of people during weekdays, nevertheless, the number of customers on weekends may be less.
 For the restaurant in Savoy, there may be more customers on weekends than during weekdays.
-Based on this situation, we decide to calculate the weekly profits that each restaurant may make and decide which place is better to run a restaurant.
+Based on this situation, we decide to calculate the monthly profits that each restaurant may make and decide which location is the best choice for a restaurant area.

 The process of our analysis is top-down.

 1. Profit = Income – Expenses

 Usually the profit is represented as this equation.
-In our project, we suppose that the only expense related to our project is the rental fee.
+In our project, we suppose that the expense related to our project are the rental fee and salary for chef and servers..
 Rental fee depends on the size of the restaurant.
-Hence, we simplify the profit to be related to the profit of each person and rental fee.
+Hence, we simplify the profit to be related to the sum profit of each customers.

 And we get this equation:

-2. Profit = Profit Per Person – Rental Fee
+2. Profit = Sum(Profit Per Person) – Rental Fee - chef number * chef's salary - server number * server's salary

 The process for a customer in a restaurant is decided as:
-Wait in line(optional), order, decide to go or in restaurant, eating time (if dining at the restaurant).
+Wait in line, order, decide to go or in restaurant, eating time (if dining at the restaurant).
 Under this situation, we decide these factors:
 (1) Wait time,
 (2) Dining time,